yosh-401-advanced-javascript/seattle-javascript-401d31/frontend/class-29-angular-directives/README.md

 * ng-submit - is used to trigger an expression when a form's submit event has been triggered

 #### Form Directives
-* form - form tags are actualy an anggular directive and have many awesome features includeing dynamic validtation classes
+* form - form tags are actualy an anggular directive and have many awesome features includeing a scope with  dynamic validtation properties, and dynamic validation classes
- * to get access to a forms validtation classes it must be named.
-The forms name will become a property on the $scope. forms also have dynamic propertys for form validtation
+ * to get access to a froms validation properties it must be named. the forms name will become a property on the $scope
  * formname.$submitted - set to true when the form has been submitted
  * formname.$invalid - set to true if the form is invalid
  * formname.$valid - set to true if the form is valid